RenaNguyen1997/Albanny_homestay_summary/README.md

 This project is descriptive analytics, summarizing key insights of homestay business in Albany and identifying core elements contributing to suitable and economic property selection.
 The statistics will showcase my foundation in utilizing Excel, particularly VBA, to perform data wrangling and data mining skills.
 The final result is demonstrated as an interactive dashboard created via Tableau.

+The project's whole purpose is to provide the most suitable homestays for the viewer in terms of prices and value.

 ## Key skill demonstrated
 * **Data cleaning and Data mining**: Extracted data from the original source, combining all statistics into one coherent file, handling missing data and outliers to create a suitable dataset for analysis and visualisation.
 * **Exploratory Data Analysis (EDA)**: Identifying trends, patterns, and relationships in data.